matejkrenek/stm8-toolchain/README.md

 - Download (download the LTS version): [nodejs.org](https://nodejs.org/en/)
 #### STVP
 - Programmer to flash the program to stm
 - STVP comes with STVD that is distributed by STM.
-There some license stuffs so to be sure everythings is working properly follow these guides: [www.elektromys.eu](http://www.elektromys.eu/clanky/stm8_2_stvd/clanek.html)
+There are some license stuffs so to be sure everythings is working properly follow these guides: [www.elektromys.eu](http://www.elektromys.eu/clanky/stm8_2_stvd/clanek.html)
 #### SDCC
 - Compiler to compile the program
 - Download: [sdcc.sourceforge.net](https://sdcc.sourceforge.net/)